Bernina 800D Serger Frozen, to FIXED!

 Rear view of dirty serger, as we purchased it

-PB Blaster did a very good job of removing most of the rust, but there are some marks remaining, where the heaviest rust had been.
 This is after a lot of cleaning and oiling.
-We ran the serger for several minutes, to help work the oil in, then cleaned off more rust, then oiled again, to try and remove as much rust as possible, and to allow oil to get into all of the working, moving parts.
+We ran the serger for several minutes, to help work the oil in, then cleaned off more rust, and dry oil, then oiled again, to try and remove as much rust as possible, and to allow oil to get into all of the working, moving parts.